Alexander86-N/python-project-52/README.md

 # Task Manager

-This is a new project of my studies.
+This is my first full-fledged Task Manager web application, that allows you to set tasks, assign performers and change their statuses.
+Registration and authentication are required to work with the system.

+## Application Overview

-View the work of the Task Manager on [Heroku](https://mysterious-bastion-77076.herokuapp.com/)
+**View the work of the Task Manager on [Heroku](https://mysterious-bastion-77076.herokuapp.com/)**

 ## How to install and use